inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191011_190433.jpg)

-*	One fine morning around me, heading towards Rangrik and Losar
+*	Realizing the significance of a fine morning around me, while heading towards Losar from Rangrik

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191002_095552.jpg)

-*	Before Losar clicked picture of stones with message "Om Mani Padme Hum"
+*	Before Losar clicked picture of stones with message "Om Mani Padme Hum".
+Entire Spiti and Laddakh region is full of such engraved stones

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191002_114845.jpg)

-*	Losar has a police check post, which requires verification before crossing
+*	Losar has a police check post, which requires verification before heading further towards Manali
 *	After riding for around 2 hours from Losar, reached at famous Kunzum pass and temple
 *	One of the highest pass famous for its altitude and difficult surroundings, spend sometime there and headed towards Batal